 - Dirty filter: It may seem odd, but if you’ve left an HVAC filter for too long, then it is possible that it will become dirty and clogged, which can limit airflow through the system and create condensation.

 - Leaks: If there are leaks in your air ducts it may cause local condensation right there as the cold air leaks out into the hot environment.

 - Evaporator coil problems: On your air conditioner, evaporator coil problems, including just not being cleaned regularly, can cause condensation.

 - Refrigerant leaks: Also on your air conditioner, a refrigerant leak can also cause condensation issues.

 Most of the issues that lead to condensation on your air ducts may also make your home less comfortable, limiting the flow of conditioned air to some or all of your home.
 If these issues go unaddressed you may start to feel cold spots, and your HVAC system may run less efficiently, resulting in a higher electricity bill.
-It’s always wise to address condensation issues as soon as you can, so that you can avoid these additional problems and get a better functioning HVAC system altogether.
+It’s always wise to address air duct condensation issues as soon as you can, so that you can avoid these additional problems and get a better functioning HVAC system altogether.

 Are you ready to solve the problem of condensation on your air ducts before it starts to cause more problems?
 Reach out to us at Kentucky Climate Control to get help with your air duct condensation problems.
 Our team of London KY HVAC experts will stop these issues once and for all.